 This was my OBGYN.
 I was gluten free based on her advice for almost three years when I was first diagnosed.
 I never went into remission, I developed thyroid eye disease and I really didn’t notice feeling any better.
 So after my surgery, I went back on the gluten.

-Recently, after I complained to my Ophthalmologist (who specializes in Thyroid Eye Disease) that I was still feeling horrible a lot of the time, he suggested that I go gluten free.
+Recently, after I complained to my Ophthalmologist (who specializes in Thyroid Eye Disease) that I was still dealing with a lot of serious symptoms, he suggested that I go gluten free.
 ‘Gluten is inflammatory and Graves loves inflammation’.
 Are you sure?
 I know my OBGYN believed in it.
 But my Endocrinologist completely disagreed.
 She said that gluten won’t make a difference unless I have an allergy or intolerance.
 His response was that it might not help, but ‘it can’t hurt’.
 So, where gluten is concerned I have three expert, specialist opinions.
 Stop eating gluten, don’t stop eating gluten, and maybe give it a try.